fabianoriccardi/ESPLogger/README.md

 ### File systems

-LoggerFS (the main class of the library) requires a file system to read and write the log.
+ESPLogger requires a file system to read and write the log.
 At the time of writing, there are few supported filesystems with minor differences between ESP32 and ESP8266:

+* `LittleFS`: the preferred file system for ESP8266 and ESP32 and the default for ESPLogger.
-* `SPIFFS`: this is the most popular filesystem for internal flash.
-On ESP32, you have to `#include <SPIFFS>`.
+* `SPIFFS`: the previous default file system before LittleFS.
+On ESP32, you have to `#include <SPIFFS.h>`.
-* `LittleFS`: this will be the replacement meant for SPIFFS since it has higher performance and directory support.
-You have to `#include <LittleFS.H>`.
+* `SDFS` (only for ESP8266): the standard file system for micro SD cards on ESP8266.
+It supports both FAT and FAT32.
+You have to `#include <SDFS.h>`.
+Do not use *SD* since it has an incompatible interface!
 * `SD` (only for ESP32): the standard file system for micro SD cards on ESP32.
 It supports both FAT and FAT32.
 You have to `#include <SD.h>`.
-Note that in ESP8266 core, there is an `SD` class, but since it doesn't derive from `FS`, it doesn't work with ESPLogger.
-Actually, it is just a wrapper over SDFS, only for compatibility with older code.
-* `SDFS` (only for ESP8266): the standard file system for micro SD cards on ESP8266.
-It supports both FAT and FAT32.
-You have to `#include <SDFS.h>`.

-Be sure that the log filepath exists before calling `begin()`.
+Be sure that the directory tree to the log file exists before calling `begin()`.
 Some file systems create the necessary path when opening a file (like SPIFFS), other won't (like SD for esp32).

 ### Other APIs and examples

-You may look at the *examples* folder for working sketches and you may look at the *commented* header files (*.h) for the details.
+Look at the *examples* folder for working sketches and at the *commented* header files (*.h) for the details.

 ## Limitations

-ESPLogger is designed to log human-readable data, this means that data should be composed only by readable characters (excluding also carriage return and newline).
+ESPLogger is designed to log human-readable data, this means that data should be composed only by readable characters (excluding also carriage return (`\r`) and newline (`\n`)).

 Data corruption is not managed, hence there is no CRC or other integrity system to check that your log file is not altered.
 It assumes that the flash memory is reliable and no other code will access the log file.